 The value of this card can make up for the yearly fee of the card if used in the manner shown above.
 This includes both normal spending and use of the Hotel Collection.

 If you have the card, this math proves that owning and using your card should be worth it.

 Taking into account any additional partnerships or potential offers, you can boost those points even more!

 The Gritty Details: Everything Else You Need To Know

-Know that with American Express cards, you can generally only get the sign-up bonus for a card once in your lifetime even if you have other Membership Rewards cards.
+Know that with American Express cards, you can generally only get the welcome bonus for a card once in your lifetime even if you have other Membership Rewards cards.

-When you do meet the spend for your sign-up bonus, you may need to wait a couple of months before it posts to your account.
+When you do meet the spend for your welcome bonus, you may need to wait a couple of months before it posts to your account.
 However, some people report their points show up almost instantly.